-AutoCal and ColorCal are methods to calibrate the E-820 without the use of an additional spectrophotometer or densitometer.
-Instead, these methods use the copier's built-in scanner to measure toner density values.
-Because using either AutoCal or ColorCal provides an equally accurate calibration of the E-820, you need to perform only one of these methods.
+AutoCal and ColorCal allow you to calibrate the E-750 without the use of an additional spectrophotometer or densitometer.
+Instead, these methods use the copier/printer's built-in scanner to measure toner density values.
+Using either AutoCal or ColorCal provides an equally accurate calibration of the E-750.